designerwebhosting/inspirationforchange/testimonials-copy.md

         <h4 class="panel-title">
           <a data-toggle="collapse" data-parent="#accordion" href="#collapse2">Magenta from Southampton</a>
         </h4>
-        <p><em>I am calm and none of the old feelings surface.
-I feel this (life retuning session) has been the main reason for me to be able to deal with my hospital phobia.</em></p>
+        <p><em>"I am calm and none of the old feelings surface.
+I feel this (life retuning session) has been the main reason for me to be able to deal with my hospital phobia."</em></p>
          <a data-toggle="collapse" data-parent="#accordion" href="#collapse2"><button class="btn btn-primary">more</button></a>
       </div>
       <div id="collapse2" class="panel-collapse collapse">
         <div class="panel-body">

-<p>Hi Ann, I just wanted to let you know what has been happening since our session.
+<p>"Hi Ann, I just wanted to let you know what has been happening since our session.
 After our session I felt a lot better about going into hospital for my operation, it did not seem as daunting and the level of fear and anger seemed completely gone.</p>

 <p>I no longer got anxious when I thought about going into the hospital.
 On the day of the operation I was a lot calmer than usual and even though I did get a little agitated when I was kept hanging around for a couple of hours the feelings where not to bad.</p>